axuanzhao/LIGHTBOY/README.md

     cd deploy/script
     ./run-timer-sense-light.sh

 The lights can be controlled from webpage.
 To do that, use a browser to visit the webpage.
 (Assume the ip address of my RaspberryPi is 100.76.149.76.)
 There are three modes, ON, OFF, and Auto.
-When in AUTO mode, time interval where the sense-light operate can be set.
+When in AUTO mode, time interval where the sense-light operates can be set.

 <!--lightboy-->